 Founded in 1986, we came to our home in Brewster in 1992 on the grounds of what was formerly Camp Monomoy.
 Our first restoration project was renovating the Camp Chapel into our Outdoor Theater, Cape Cod’s only outside theater.
 In 1997, we opened the Indoor Theater in what was the Camp’s Dining Hall.
 After three years of community fundraising that totaled $670,000, in 2010 we reclaimed the historic Crosby Cape House, the gateway to our campus, restoring it into housing for both local and visiting artists with a much needed community room where we can be found working, rehearsing, performing and teaching classes in acting, directing and playwriting.
 Our next project is the rehabilitation of the historic Crosby Barn, which currently serves as the storage space for our theatrical assets.
 Once complete, a new basement will become the home for those assets and the upstairs will become a beautifully restored Barn to be used to expand our programming in performance, education, and community building.

 We produce a 4- to 5-play Indoor Theater season running May through December and in the summer, we offer professional shows for children in our Outdoor Theater.
-Our attendance has exploded from 3,000 to 21,000 and our subscription base from 85 to 700 in the last ten years.
-We attract a very loyal local audience that hails from the mid-Cape to Provincetown and includes huge numbers of second-home owners from Boston and the South Shore.
+Our attendance has exploded from 3,000 to 21,000 and our subscription base from 85 to 800 in the last ten years.
+We attract a very loyal local audience that hails from the mid-Cape to Provincetown including second-home owners from Boston and the South Shore.
 We also have a second audience as a result of the tourist industry on Cape Cod, many of them coming to us whenever they vacation here and others new to us each season.
 Lastly, we have a tremendously loyal family audience that faithfully sees the summer children’s shows in our Outdoor Theater year after year.

 The educational arm of our institution provides professional theater training to high school and adult students across Cape Cod with classes in acting, directing and playwriting and master classes in specific areas of theater.
 The work of our student playwrights is showcased at Cape Rep and students have taken their plays to competitions and showcases across the Cape.
 We offer private coaching sessions and have guided many local students through their college and graduate school audition processes.
 We also open up our theater and offer technical guidance to drama club productions from our local middle and high schools.